“Do you trust me?”

 “Stop talking!”
 She hissed.
 She heard light laughter reach her ears and for a second it sounded like the best thing in the world but she had to focus.
 Focus Jade!
 She felt hands against her legs.

 “Let go, I have you.”

 With a shiver of hesitation, Jade released the fabric and while Alijah did have her, his footing caused them to stumble backwards.
-Jade dug her feet into the dirt hoping to prevent the fall, but with Alijah tumbling backwards and his grip against her, they couldn’t stop the fall.
-They hit the hard ground hard, Alijah releasing a pained grunt.
+Jade dug her feet into the dirt hoping to prevent the fall, but with Alijah tumbling backwards and his grip against her, they couldn’t stop.
+They hit the hard ground hard, Alijah released a pained grunt.